 We were offered orange juice while waiting for takeoff, then the steward brought the breakfast menu and offered us drinks and snacks.
 I chose when to be woken (2 hours before landing) and gave the steward my breakfast order.
 Then to sleep, I was, exhausted and hardly noticed the mood lighting, but I did enjoy the huge furry rug, which allowed you to snuggle down and tuck your feet in, and the pillow was reasonable.

 I managed to sleep, so from that perspective, I can recommend this flight.
-I liked the TV, you could watch the plane take off and land via the external tail-mounted cameras (landing was exciting as it was daylight), and there was information about where we were and how long to landing, etc. Taking off was a bit hair-raising.
+I liked the TV, you could watch the plane takeoff and land via the external tail-mounted cameras (landing was exciting as it was daylight), and there was information about where we were and how long left until landing, etc. Taking off was a bit hair-raising.
 We trundled along the runway for an age before taking off, and we began to wonder if we would run out of runway!
 The landing at Heathrow was absolutely perfect.
 We hardly felt the plane touch down.

 We waited for ages for our luggage as there was so much luggage to disgorge, and although our luggage had a priority sticker, it was one of the last off!
 However, the Etihad chauffeur desk was easy to find near the exit.
 We were dispatched speedily with an excellent driver in a luxury sedan parked nearby (you are entitled to free transport up to 100 miles in Etihad Business Class).

-All in all, this experience of Etihad Business Class resulted in decent sleep but was let down by the breakfast service.
+All in all, this experience of Etihad Business Class resulted in decent sleep but the breakfast service let it down.

-Find out what Etihad First is like on the A380 (with onboard shower!).
-I have also reviewed Etihad Business Class on A330, Etihad Business Class on A380 and Etihad features in my top 10 Best Business Class airlines for long-haul travel.
+Find out what Etihad First is like on the A380 (with onboard shower!) and Etihad features in my top 10 Best Business Class airlines for long-haul travel.